madeleinemcguinness/p8105_hw2_mcm2335/README.md

 Cleaned up 'snp' dataset to produce 'snp_final' dataset.
 Steps: separated date variable into 'year', 'month', and 'day' variables and arranged by 'year', 'month'.
 Confirmed knit works correctly.

+Fixed up pols and snp datasets for consistency accross datasets (transformed year variable to be 4 digits instead of 2 digits and ensured that all year variables were of the same class for merging) and tidied the unemployment dataset.
+Merged all 3 data sets into 'combined_data_final.'
+Wrote inline R code but am having difficulty knitting.